Completions to Discrete Probability Distributions in Log-linear Models: Toric Varieties

-is called a \textit{toric ideal}.
-The toric ideal $I_A$ is a prime ideal generated by pure binomials and generators for this ideal may be computed explicitly from the matrix $A$, as described in \cite{sullivant2018algebraic}.
+The toric ideal $I_A$ is a prime ideal generated by pure binomials and generators for this ideal may be computed explicitly from the matrix $A$, as described in \cite[Proposition 6.2.4]{sullivant2018algebraic} restated here for convenience.

 \begin{proposition} If $A\in\mathbb{Z}_{\ge 0}^{k\times n}$ is an integer matrix, then